Urenco Group: Abdul Qadeer Khan

-In the 1970s, Abdul Qadeer Khan, who worked for a subcontractor of Urenco in Almelo, brought the drawings of the centrifuges operated by Urenco to Pakistan by skipping the Urenco administration and the Dutch government.
-Those blueprints were stolen from the Urenco administration.
-In early 1974, Khan joined the Project-706 uranium enrichment programme, launched by Munir Ahmad Khan under Zulfikar Ali Bhutto, Pakistani Prime Minister at that time.
-Later, he took over the project, and established a facility that produced highly enriched uranium (HEU).
-Within a short span of time he established a highly advanced uranium enrichment facility near Islamabad.
+In the 1970s, Abdul Qadeer Khan, a Pakistani metallurgist employed by a subcontractor for Urenco in Almelo, acquired and transferred classified engineering drawings of Urenco's gas centrifuges to Pakistan, bypassing both the company's administration and the Dutch government.
+These stolen blueprints proved critical to Pakistan's nuclear ambitions.
+In late 1974, Khan joined Project-706, a clandestine uranium enrichment programme launched by Munir Ahmad Khan under the direction of the then-Pakistani Prime Minister, Zulfikar Ali Bhutto.
+Khan subsequently assumed control of the project, establishing a highly advanced facility near Islamabad that successfully produced highly enriched uranium (HEU) within a brief period.

 Namibia

-In May 1985, the United Nations Council for Namibia (UNCN) decided to take legal action against Urenco for breaching UNCN Decree No 1, which prohibited any exploitation of Namibia's natural resources under apartheid South Africa, because Urenco had been importing uranium ore from the Rössing mine in Namibia.
-The case was expected to be ready by the end of 1985 but was delayed because Urenco argued that, despite having enriched uranium of Namibian origin since 1980, it was impossible to tell where specific consignments came from.
-When the case finally reached court in July 1986, the Dutch government took Urenco's line, claiming not to have known where the uranium had been mined.
+In May 1985, the United Nations Council for Namibia (UNCN) initiated legal action against the uranium enrichment consortium Urenco for breaching UNCN Decree No. 1.
+This decree prohibited the exploitation of Namibia's natural resources while the territory was under the administration of South Africa under apartheid.
+The litigation arose from Urenco's importation of uranium ore from the Rössing mine in Namibia.
+Although the case was expected to be heard by the end of 1985, proceedings were delayed when Urenco argued that, despite having enriched Namibian uranium since 1980, it was impossible to determine the precise origin of specific consignments.
+When the case finally reached the court in July 1986, the Dutch government supported Urenco's position, claiming to have been unaware of where the uranium had originally been mined.

 Uranium tails contracts with Russia

-According to Greenpeace, Urenco has a contract with Russia for the disposal of radioactive waste.
-In reality, these contracts do not relate to the disposal of waste, but to the sale of depleted uranium tails, which are re-enriched to natural uranium equivalent.
-As the enricher, Russia would be the owner of any radioactive waste that results from this process.
-In March 2009, there were protests about the largest-ever load of depleted uranium hexafluoride (DUF6) being transported from Germany to the Siberian town Seversk.
+According to Greenpeace, Urenco maintains a contract with Russia for the disposal of radioactive waste.
+However, industry sources note that these contracts do not involve waste disposal, but rather the sale of depleted uranium tails, which are re-enriched to the equivalent of natural uranium.
+Under the terms of the agreement, Russia, as the enricher, retains ownership of any radioactive waste generated during the process.
+In March 2009, public protests occurred regarding the transport of a record-volume shipment of depleted uranium hexafluoride (DUF6) from Germany to the Siberian town of Seversk.